By Edward Dennett

 One thing only does the Lord enjoin upon the remnant: they were to hold fast what they had until He came.
 This might seem to be a small thing; but in the midst of corruption, when fidelity to Christ is frowned upon on every hand, and when the most powerful influences are brought to bear upon, in order to seduce, those who are maintaining the truth, it is no small thing, having done all, to stand.
 The whole armour of God is requisite for it; and hence the Lord would encourage the remnant to hold fast.
 The encouragement lies in the words, "Till I come."
 The prospect of His coming was a strong incentive to courage, as it reminded them that His eye was upon them, and that their conflict would issue in being for ever with Him.
 Nothing cheers the soldier in the fight like the eye, and the expected succour, of his leader; and nothing cheers the believer, in the stress of his conflict, like the expectation of the return of his Lord.

 There is another significance in the introduction here, for the first time in these epistles, of the Lord's coming.
 The first three assemblies, in their wider aspect, represent, as already seen, three successive phases of the church after the apostolic era and onwards.
-Thyatira succeeds, but, unlike the others, continues on the scene as phase of the church, even after the appearance of Sardis, Philadelphia, and Laodicea, and goes on concurrently with them until the end.
+Thyatira succeeds, but, unlike the others, continues on the scene as a phase of the church, even after the appearance of Sardis, Philadelphia, and Laodicea, and goes on concurrently with them until the end.
 This explains the mention here of the coming of the Lord.
 Another thing should, however, be added.
 Until Thyatira the possibility of recovery, although all the future was lying before the Lord's eyes, was not publicly abandoned; but now the church-state has become so hopeless that the Lord directs the faithful remnant to His own return as their encouragement, resource, and hope.
 Happy are those saints who can apprehend this revelation of the Lord's mind.

 The promise to the overcomer follows: "And he that overcometh, and keepeth my works unto the end, to him will I give power over the nations: and he shall rule them with a rod of iron; as the vessels of a potter shall they be broken to shivers: even as I received of my Father.
 And I will give him the morning star.
 He that hath an ear, let him hear what the Spirit saith unto the churches." (vv.
 26-29.)
 The reader will not fail to note a change, also indicative of the new phase commenced by Thyatira.
 Until now the cry, "He that hath ears to hear" precedes the promise to the overcomer.
 Now, and in the remaining churches, it follows.
 "In the first three," as has been written, "the hearing ear is spoken of in connection with the general testimony to the Church, before singling out the faithful remnant who overcome.
 In the four last the exhortation follows the overcoming."
 "This marks out the remnant as separate from the body in general.
 The position of the remnant is specially marked out as being no longer in connection with the general body of the church, but with the place in which those stand to whom the promise is sent as to him that overcometh."'29